Belligerently/belligerently.github.io/README.md

 ## ⚠️ **I AM NOT HELD RESPONSIBLE IF ANYTHING HAPPENS TO _YOUR_ CONSOLE** ⚠️

-### Most things I linked, as an example, Anemone 3DS, will lead to the developer's github page or website

 ## If you don't know how to homebrew your 3DS/2DS please follow the [3DS Hacks Guide](https://3ds.hacks.guide/)

 ## If you don't know how to homebrew your DS please follow this guide [DSi CFW Guide](https://dsi.cfw.guide)

 ## What is this?

 My goal is to provide anyone in the 3DS/2DS homebrew scene apps to allow them to mess around with their system.